-Because gay life in Izmir mostly takes place at night – in public anyway -, during the day travelers have nothing to do but sit poolside, indulge at a hammam or check out the cities top attractions – which should keep you busy for a few days at least!
+Because gay life in Izmir mostly takes place at night – in public anyway -during the day, travelers have nothing to do but sit poolside, indulge at a hammam or check out the city’s top attractions – which should keep you busy for a few days at least!

-All travelers in Izmir should take caution in less-developed areas with valuables and take taxi’s or Uber at night – and always listen to local advice when exploring.
-Remember, gay, straight or unicorn-public displays of affection are not normal here and best totally avoided, but especially those between same-sex people.
+All travelers in Izmir should take caution in less-developed areas with valuables and take taxis or Uber at night – and always listen to local advice when exploring.
+Remember, gay, straight or unicorn-public displays of affection are not normal here and are best totally avoided, especially those between same-sex people.

-- Pamukkale and Hierapolis – Marvel at the petrified natural wonder lime cascades of Pamukkale and the ancient Roman city of Hierapolis built during the 2nd century AD.
+Marvel at the petrified natural wonder lime cascades of Pamukkale and the ancient Roman city of Hierapolis, built during the 2nd century AD.
 Here you will see the Theater and the Necropolis, the biggest ancient graveyard in Anatolia.
 A great combination and one of the most popular things to do in Izmir.

-The revolutionary 1590s mosque including a domed interior with a mix of Ottoman & European-style art.
+The revolutionary 1590s mosque included a domed interior with a mix of Ottoman & European-style art.
 Izmir

-- Altınkum – A unofficial gay beach in İzmir perfect for a late afternoon meeting with water and golden sand will make you feel like you are in Mykonos or the Bahamas.
-Discretion is needed still, and not everyone is going to be gay, but there is areas set-aside for nude sunbathing.
+An unofficial gay beach in İzmir, perfect for a late afternoon meeting with water and golden sand, will make you feel like you are in Mykonos or the Bahamas.
+Discretion is needed still, and not everyone is going to be gay, but there are areas set aside for nude sunbathing.

-- Izmir Boat Trip – If you want to relax and enjoy the Aegean Sea, why not taking your time for a day just for you as you escape aboard on a wooden boat to discover the blue-turquoise seabed, pristine coves.
-Plenty of sun, swimming and extreme relaxation amidst wonderful nature – just do not forget to bring your swimsuit, towel, and sunscreen!
+If you want to relax and enjoy the Aegean Sea, why not take your time for a day just for you as you escape aboard a wooden boat to discover the blue-turquoise seabed, pristine coves?
+Plenty of sun, swimming, and extreme relaxation amidst wonderful nature – just do not forget to bring your swimsuit, towel, and sunscreen!

-In Izmir, you would be hard-pressed to find an upscale hotel which had any issues with gay guests, but discretion is sometimes advised still in this changing and increasingly conservative society.
+In Izmir, you would be hard-pressed to find an upscale hotel that has any issues with gay guests, but discretion is sometimes advised still in this changing and increasingly conservative society.

 Some Izmir hotels are more popular with queer travelers due to their location or for their inclusive environment, which we have chosen to feature here.
 These gay-friendly hotels in Izmir are frequented by members of the LGBT community and have solid reputations, but as you might have guessed – there are no explicitly gay hotels in Izmir.

-When looking at other hotels, we don’t recommend staying at very cheap hotels as local police typically raid these looking for prostitution.
-And if the police find you having sex, you will be arrested so it is just easier to avoid these budget / questionable properties altogether.
+When looking at other hotels, we don’t recommend staying at very cheap hotels as local police typically raid those looking for prostitution.
+And if the police find you having sex, you will be arrested, so it is just easier to avoid these budget / questionable properties altogether.

-All Turkish hotels must record every visitor in a police-controlled system, so you cannot invite a date to your room in these hotels – but in 4 stars or higher you are generally allowed as you are paying a premium – just let your reception know beforehand.
+All Turkish hotels must record every visitor in a police-controlled system, so you cannot invite a date to your room in these hotels – but in 4 stars or higher, you are generally allowed as you are paying a premium – just let your receptionist know beforehand.

-Of course, there are also a hundred’s more hotel and hostel options in Izmir if none of these suit your desired budget, facilities or area!
+Of course, there are also hundreds more hotel and hostel options in Izmir if none of these suit your desired budget, facilities or area!

-- Key Hotel ☆☆☆☆☆ – Built inside a former bank on the stunning Gulf of İzmir promenade, this refined 34-room boutique hotel is within 10 minutes’ walk of many of the cities top landmarks.
-Stream-lined yet luxurious, many of which have funky round beds and gulf views, a complimentary breakfast buffet, international dining with those incredible gulf views, gym and genteel lobby bar complete the package.
+Built inside a former bank on the stunning Gulf of İzmir promenade, this refined 34-room boutique hotel is within 10 minute walk of many of the city’s top landmarks.
+Streamlined yet luxurious, many of which have funky round beds and gulf views, a complimentary breakfast buffet, international dining with those incredible gulf views, gym, and genteel lobby bar complete the package.

-If the extrovert in you want to avoid ‘boring’ hotels, then why not save some coin and stay at the Shantihome Hostel where the staff are incredibly welcoming and kind, and the atmosphere is very hip and chilled.
+If the extrovert in you wants to avoid ‘boring’ hotels, then why not save some coin and stay at the Shantihome Hostel, where the staff is incredibly welcoming and kind, and the atmosphere is very hip and chilled?
 Clean, modern and social, this hostel attracts students, young people, backpackers, and tourists – so it’s perfect if you want to make friends to explore the nightlife of Gay Izmir with!

 Izmir has considerably less public gay life than Istanbul, in large part due to mounting political pressure – so do not expect the gay nightlife to be as colorful as you might expect for a city of this size.

-The oldest gay club in Izmir, but like the other options it is not ideal with less gay men and more transsexuals and rent-boys eying up the size of your wallet.
-The busiest time to visit is between after 1 am on the weekend when the European techno and DJ club hits are being blasted to a crowded dance floor.
-The kind of place you don’t want to visit when its quiet.
+The oldest gay club in Izmir, but like the other options, it is not ideal with fewer gay men and more transsexuals and rent-boys eying up the size of your wallet.
+The busiest time to visit is after 1 am on the weekend when the European techno and DJ club hits are being blasted to a crowded dance floor.
+The kind of place you don’t want to visit when it’s quiet.

-- Cix Club – A LGBT popular bar and dance club which gets very busy later at night.
-Expect a mixture of gay, bisexual rent boys, and transsexuals – many of who are just after your money.
+An LGBT popular bar and dance club which gets very busy later at night.
+Expect a mixture of gay, bisexual rent boys and transsexuals – many of who are just after your money.
 Still, on a Friday and Saturday night, a large crowd generally gathers for the DJ sets and occasional cage strip shows.

-- 1888 – Our favorite club in Izmir where all of the cool kids can be spotted dancing away to international DJs.
-Set up in a historic Izmir home, it is just like attending a house party – if your house parties had a fully stocked bar, live music, and more friends than you could count.
+Our favorite club in Izmir, where all of the cool kids can be spotted dancing away to international DJs.
+Set up in a historic Izmir home; it is just like attending a house party – if your house parties had a fully stocked bar, live music, and more friends than you could count.
 You are bound to find a few cute gay boys in here – like most places in town – but otherwise, it’s a very liberal/mixed crowd.

 Our favorite spot for live music with drinks and pub food, hosting everything from Greek to Mexican and Cuban music nights – with some home-grown local talent as well.
-If you want to get a real bargain, head down between 12-7 pm for their daily happy hour.
+Suppose you want to get a real bargain, head down between 12-7 pm for their daily happy hour.

-- Sky Bar @ Swissotel Büyük Efes – An exceptional hangout in the sky with glorious views out over Izmir Bay.
-The hyper-fashionable Sky Bar cocktail spot serves fabulous cocktails with refined service and is the perfect place to enjoy the high-life in Turkey.
+An exceptional hang-out in the sky with glorious views out over Izmir Bay.
+The hyper-fashionable Sky Bar cocktail spot serves fabulous cocktails with refined service and is the perfect place to enjoy the high life in Turkey.

-- Nar Bar Alaçatı – Concealed in a quaint side street in Alacatı, this fashionable garden bar is peaceful and relaxed with the best pear cocktails we have ever tried.
-Soft Indie music is played throughout the night making Nar Bar Alaçatı the ideal place to arrange a meeting for a casual conversation with incredible drinks.
+Concealed on a quaint side street in Alacatı, this fashionable garden bar is peaceful and relaxed, with the best pear cocktails we have ever tried.
+Soft Indie music is played throughout the night, making Nar Bar Alaçatı the ideal place to arrange a meeting for a casual conversation with incredible drinks.

 Gay-Friendly Cinemas in Izmir

-If you want to try this type of gay cruising in Izmir out, the best places to go Ipek Cinema.
+If you want to try this type of gay cruising in Izmir, the best place to go is Ipek Cinema.
 To be clear, we do not recommend any form of cruising outdoors in Izmir due to reports of mugging and occasional gay-bashing late at night.